What is Verification?

 award year will require currently enrolled students (excluding graduating seniors)

-to have their FAFSA (deadline is March 15th) and verification documents submitted
+to have their FAFSA and verification documents submitted by the deadline date which

-(deadline is April 15th) which is before the end of the Spring 2020 semester.
+is before the end of the Spring 2021 semester.